 Special Education: School Age Identification

 A school staff member, parent or student may refer a student (ages 5-21) for special education identification.
-Usually the student’s regular education teacher has conducted a variety of interventions with the student prior to the referral.
+The student’s regular education teacher(s) conduct a variety of interventions with the student prior to the referral.

 A meeting is scheduled which the parent is invited to attend, to determine if an evaluation for special education should be considered.
 If it is determined that an evaluation needs to be conducted, the parent must provide written permission for the evaluation and is a participant in determining the types of evaluations needed.
-The timeframe for an evaluation is 60 school days or less after parental consent is received.
+The time frame for an evaluation is 60 school days or less after parental consent is received.

 An evaluation may consist of some of the following measures:

 - File review of the student’s academic grades, state assessment scores, behavior, academic assessments, observations of the student in the school setting, assessments of the student’s receptive and expressive language ability, assessments of functional living skills, developmental history, fine and gross motor abilities.